CBD Wellness explains why full spectrum CBD products are the most effective

 Why Should I Use Broad Spectrum CBD?

-Like CBD isolate, broad spectrum has no risk of any psychoactive effects, similar to full spectrum CBD, it offers some benefits from the entourage effect.
+Like CBD isolate, broad spectrum has no risk of any psychoactive effects, similar to full spectrum CBD, and still offers benefits from the entourage effect.

 It’s most useful for people who might be concerned or sensitive to THC.
-Typically marketed as zero thc, however most still contain negligible amounts of thc.
+Typically has zero thc, however some contain negligible amounts of thc.

 Pros: